-York-Poquoson deputies investigating two robberies, arrest one in connection with shots fired case
+York-Poquoson deputies investigating two robberies, arrest woman in connection with shots fired case

 On June 5 at approximately 12:48 a.m., deputies responded to the area of Big Gap Road and Skimino Road for a call of shots fired.
 After a preliminary investigation, it was revealed that two shots – one inside the residents and one outside – were fired.
 There were no injuries.

-Deputies arrested 35-year-old Kassie Downs and charged her with Reckless Handling of a Firearm, four counts of Child Endangerment, Unlawfully Shooting in an Occupied Building, Attempted Unlawful Wounding and Attempted Murder.
+35-year-old Kassie Downs has been charged with Abuse/Neglect of Child, Unlawful Wounding and Shooting in an Occupied Building.
 The victim was Downs’ husband.

 Downs is currently being held at the Virginia Peninsula Regional Jail.